RJ

 Move Your Head, Not Just Your Eyes

-Unlike single vision lenses, progressives require you to point your nose toward what you want to see clearly — especially for reading.
-Lower your chin slightly to read.
-Raise it slightly for distance.
-This becomes completely natural within a few days.
+Point your nose toward what you want to see clearly.
+Lower chin to read.
+Raise chin for distance.
+Becomes natural within a few days.

 3